Brightline: Origins and history

+On October 29, 2014, work on the Fort Lauderdale station began with the demolition of existing buildings on the site.
+A groundbreaking ceremony for the West Palm Beach station was held in November 2014.
+Moss & Associates, of Fort Lauderdale, was the general contractor for the West Palm Beach and Fort Lauderdale stations.In January 2015, crews started replacing tracks throughout the corridor.
+All Aboard Florida secured leasing of easement rights alongside the Beachline from the Central Florida Expressway Authority for $1.4 million in December 2015.
-Service between Miami and West Palm Beach began on May 19, 2018.

-In September 2018, Brightline acquired XpressWest, a private company that intends to connect Las Vegas with Southern California via Victorville, California.
+Revenue service between Fort Lauderdale and West Palm Beach began on January 13, 2018.
+Service between Miami and West Palm Beach, and between Miami and Fort Lauderdale, began on May 19, 2018.
+In September 2018, Brightline acquired XpressWest, a private company that intends to connect Las Vegas, Nevada with Southern California via Victorville, California.
 Brightline announced the intent of purchasing 38 acres of land near the Las Vegas Strip for a station and following the Interstate 15 corridor from Las Vegas to Southern California.

 Two key counties on the coastal route north of the West Palm Beach station have, for various reasons, been fighting the extension of the rail line through Martin and Indian River Counties in court.
 One of their objections is that Brightline is owned by a private corporation, so they should not be allowed to issue tax-exempt bonds as if they were a municipality.
 On December 24, 2018, after four years of legal battles, a Federal District Judge threw out a suit by Indian River County that claimed the U.S. Department of Transportation improperly approved the bond allocation, clearing the way for construction of the new rail corridor through the Treasure Coast and Space Coast.
 On October 5, 2020, the US Supreme Court declined to hear the appeal of that decision, ending Indian River County's efforts to stymie development.
 The county's efforts at a Supreme Court hearing were financed with over $200,000 in private donations in addition to over $4 million in County funds.

-In April 2019, the company secured $1.75 billion in funding for the Orlando extension and said construction would begin right away.

-In November 2018, it was announced that Virgin Group would become a minority investor in the railroad and would provide rights to rebrand the service as Virgin Trains USA.
-However, in August 2020, railroad managers announced that Virgin had not provided the agreed investment money and the company would be ending its branding deal, returning to the previous Brightline brand.
-In March 2021, Virgin sued Brightline for $251.3 million because of the broken contract.

-Brightline has been described as the deadliest railroad in the United States; in the two years following its launch, more than 40 people were killed by Brightline trains on tracks and at rail crossings.
-Investigators found none of the deaths were the railroad’s fault, determining that many were suicides or drivers trying to beat the trains.